laplacesdemon/php-datagrid/README.md

 spl_autoload_register(array('XGrid_Config', 'xgridAutoload'));
 </pre>

-A standard way of using XGrid is following
+Following is the standard way of using XGrid

 <pre>
 $grid = new XGrid();